-The Abstractor model here uses architecture (a) in~\Cref{fig:abstractor_architectures} (i.e., no Encoder), and the transformer is the same as the previous section.
-We pre-train both models on the pre-training task and then, using those learned weights for initialization, evaluate learning curves on the original task.
-Since the Transformer requires more training samples to learn the object-sorting task, we use a pre-training set size of $3,000$, chosen to be large enough for the Transformer to learn the pre-training task.
 This experiment assesses the models' ability to generalize relations learned on one task to a new task.~\Cref{fig:exp_object_sorting_generalization} shows the learning curves for each model with and without pre-training.
-We observe that when the Abstractor is pre-trained, its learning curve on the object-sorting task is significantly accelerated, whereas the transformer does not benefit from pre-training.
+We observe that when the Abstractor is pre-trained, its learning curve on the object-sorting task is significantly accelerated, whereas the Transformer does not benefit from pre-training.
+We attribute this to the fact that the Transformer's learned representations are entangled with extraneous object-level features, which prevents generalization; by contrast, the Abstractor's disentangled relational representations can be more easily mapped to the new task.